CLOSE SEARCH

 This legal concept may apply where 1 party promises the other something or acts in a way that encourages the other party to believe something and that party than acts to his or her detriment based on that belief.
 So, if a non-owning property occupier contributes towards the outgoings of the property and the legal owner then claims the other party has no beneficial interest, the legal owner may be estopped from asserting that the non-owner has no interest.

-Property co-ownership disputes and TOLATA claims are complex.
+Property co-ownership disputes are complex.
 As with all legal disputes but especially these types of disputes it is important to see if mediation can avoid a costly and risky court dispute.

 Our specialist property dispute solicitors have a lot of experience in advising in this area so please do get in contact to discuss your situation and how we can help.